andreasmhallberg/readingnotes/Parkinson, 1991. Searching for Modern Fuṣḥa - Real-life Formal Arabic.md

   2. Anti-narrow-*fuṣḥā*
   3. Expanded-*fuṣḥā*

-- Matched guise test: phonology more important than icraab for impressions of *fuṣḥā*-ness.
+- Matched guise test: phonology more important than *iʿrāb* for impressions of *fuṣḥā*-ness.
 57

 - Broad spectrum of what is accepted as *fuṣḥā*.
 58

-- Not pronouncing icraab rated as 'smarter'.
+- Not pronouncing *iʿrāb* rated as 'smarter'.
 59

 - case-less Standard Arabic often preferred over Standard Arabic with case: 61